telerik/winforms-docs/developer-focused-examples.md

 * [RadVirtualGrid]({%slug winforms/virtualgrid/developer-focused-examples%})

->note We are committed to updating the [GitHub repository](https://github.com/telerik/winforms-sdk) on regular basis.
+>tip We are committed to updating the [GitHub repository](https://github.com/telerik/winforms-sdk) on regular basis.
 Everyone is also welcome to contribute to it.

 ## See Also